Andy Brickley: Broadcasting career

 Brickley's first experience as a broadcaster came when he was with the Grizzlies, participating in broadcasts while he was injured.

 WBZ Radio hired Brickley in 1996 to replace Barry Pederson as the color commentator on Bruins radio broadcasts.
 In 1997, UPN 38 selected Brickley as Derek Sanderson's replacement on Bruins television broadcasts.
-He joined NESN in 2000, initially working primarily road games with broadcaster Dave Shea.
+He joined NESN while staying with UPN 38 in 2000, initially working primarily road games with former Bruins goalie Gerry Cheevers and then play-by-play announcer Dave Shea.
 Beginning with the 2005–06 season, Brickley called all games, doing the road games with Jack Edwards and the home games with Dale Arnold.
-Since the 2007–08 season, he and Edwards have called all of NESN's Bruins telecasts.
+From the 2007–08 season to the 2023-2024 season, he and Edwards called all of NESN's Bruins telecasts.
 Brickley also did color commentary for Versus, and has occasionally done the same with NBCSN for their televised NHL games as a guest commentator.
+Since the 2024-2025 season Brickley has been announcing Bruins games alongside Judd Sirott.

 Brickley is known for using the phrase "get their skating game going" when the Bruins are mired in a stretch of lackluster play.

+In 2018 Brickley started hosting the show On Course With Andy Brickley which airs on NESN and follows Brickley interviewing athletes and other notable people while playing golf.
+The show won a New England Emmy Award in the Sports interview/Discussion category in 2018.

 Personal life

 Brickley currently resides in Hingham, Massachusetts, with his wife and two daughters.
 Diane Brickley is on the board of directors for Good Sports, an organization that donates sporting goods to community organizations that offer sports programs to disadvantaged youths.
+Brickley is a supporter of the Boston Red Sox, and enjoys playing golf, and working on crossword puzzles.
+In 2020 Brickley and his wife bought a home in Nantucket where they spend their Summers.

 Brickley has a history of athletic prowess in his family.
 His grandfather, George Brickley, played for the Philadelphia Athletics in 1913.
 His great-uncle was college football player and coach Charles Brickley.
 His younger brother Quintin, also played hockey for the University of New Hampshire.
 His nephew Connor Brickley played for the University of Vermont and was selected to play with Team USA at the 2012 World Junior Ice Hockey Championships.

 His nephew Daniel Brickley also plays ice hockey.